-potential and/or ulterior damage to the GI reputation, whether it constitutes repetitive behaviour that has been detected after corrective actions should have taken place, whether the producer involved had not been made aware or had not correctly interpreted the applicable rules, or whether the actions were conscious and clearly directed at taking unfair advantage of GI labelling for economic or another type of gain.
+Consequences and sanctions should take into account a number of factors, such as the magnitude of the actual, potential and/or ulterior damage to the GI reputation, whether it constitutes repetitive behaviour that has been detected after corrective actions should have taken place, whether the producer involved had not been made aware or had not correctly interpreted the applicable rules, or whether the actions were conscious and clearly directed at taking unfair advantage of GI labelling for economic or another type of gain.
 Due process must be observed in all cases, giving the involved parties an opportunity to present their arguments and explanations before a sanctions body, and therefore avoiding biased processes or personal animosities.

-Sanctions may be economic (169) and social (informing of the behaviour once confirmed by the relevant body, which can lead to the suspension or exclusion of the GI association).
-It is important that processes that lead to government decisions be known for reasons of transparency but also to raise awareness of the imperative nature of compliance with the specifications (170).
+Sanctions may be economic (170) and social (informing of the behaviour once confirmed by the relevant body, which can lead to the suspension or exclusion of the GI association).
+It is important that processes that lead to government decisions be known for reasons of transparency but also to raise awareness of the imperative nature of compliance with the specifications (171).

-(169) In certain legislations sanctions can only be imposed by a government authority.
-In these cases, the GI association must document the sanction process and evidence before this authority
+(&lt;sup>170) In certain legislations sanctions can only be imposed by a government authority.
+In these cases, the GI association must document the sanction process and evidence before this authority for its final decision.
+A hybrid example of economic sanctions might be requiring the producer or processor involved to cover the extra costs involved in additional testing and administrative procedures incurred by the GI association.